 If you’ve been around the SEO world for any amount of time, then you are probably pretty familiar with the basics of SEO.
-You know to do good keyword research and you have to do on-page optimization.
+You know that you have to do good keyword research and on-page optimization.

 Tactic #1: Search for synonyms using Google

 The use of synonyms in creating an SEO plan for your blog or website is pretty common.
-Finding those synonyms is not always easy or done properly.
+Finding those synonyms, however, is not always easy or is done properly.

 I think the best way to search for these terms is to use Google.
-The reason is you get to see not only the synonyms but how they are ranking in competitors pages.
+The reason for that is that you get to see not only the synonyms themselves but also how they are ranking in competitors’ pages.

-This is actually how I looked up the terms I used in the internal links section to find synonyms for by web page.
+This is actually how I looked up the terms I used in the internal links section to find synonyms for my web page.

 If you want to look up synonyms without the phrase in the results, do this: “~ + phrase – phrase.”

 This will give you synonyms without returning back your original search phrase.
-You can then take these keywords, integrate them within your copy where it flows smoothly and organically.
-By using synonyms within your content you’ll notice that you start ranking your website for more relevant long tail keywords.
+You can then take these keywords and integrate them within your copy, wherever it flows smoothly and organically.
+By using synonyms within your content, you’ll notice that you start ranking your website for more relevant long tail keywords.

 Tactic #2: Link to high authority sites